hnfong/public-crap/bookmarks/general.md

 - The new law miscellany - Recommended Book by Evil
 - Parrondo's Paradox - two losing games will make a win
 - https://thestatsgeek.com/2020/11/21/interpretation-of-frequentist-confidence-intervals-and-bayesian-credible-intervals/
+- https://siderea.dreamwidth.org/1747990.html Fwd: How to prepare for the invasion of your country [domesticity]

 ## Hong Kong Housing